MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 To uninstall all versions of Office, including Visio and Project, that are already installed on the computer, add \<RemoveMSI /> to your configuration.xml file.
 Language resources – for example, language packs, language interface packs, or proofing tools – will also be removed.

-Here’s an example of a configuration.xml file that installs the 64-bit Monthly Channel version of Microsoft 365 Apps in English from the Office Content Delivery Network (CDN) on the Internet and uninstalls any Windows Installer (MSI) versions of Office on the computer.
+Here’s an example of a configuration.xml file that installs the 64-bit Monthly Channel version of Microsoft 365 Apps for enterprise in English from the Office Content Delivery Network (CDN) on the Internet and uninstalls any Windows Installer (MSI) versions of Office on the computer.

 ```xml
 <Configuration>